 One strategy may be for AFM to diversify into ceramics with the company confined to zirconium chemicals.
 A less optimal strategy would be for AFM to expand into low purity ceramics (that requires magnesia in which Doral as a former partner of AFM, has an interest).
 The MPC plant would then focus on higher purity ceramics, perhaps with some production of chemicals.
 The ability to enter Asian markets, which contributed to the failure of the plant under ICI's ownership, may now be overcome with new ownership.

 Since 1991, the Tiwest titanium dioxide pigment plant established in 1991, uses zirconium sulfate to modify the UV resistance of materials in which its pigment is used.

-MPC imports its raw materials though Western Australia is large exporter
+MPC imports its raw materials though Western Australia is large exporter of zircon.

 AFM across the road produces zirconia and along the road, titanium dioxide pigment is produced by chlorination (though after the Becher process to remove the iron oxide component of ilmenite.